Welcome to LycoTILL: a tomato mutant database

 In the last years the strength and potency of this reverse genetic strategy has been validated by its successful application in many organisms both plants (Arabidopsis thaliana, tomato, pea, wheat, maize, Lotus japonicus) and animals (zebrafish, drosophila) independent of their genome size.

-At Metapontum Agrobios, in collaboration with URGV (INRA, Evry), the tomato Red Setter TILLING platform has been set up.
+In collaboration with URVG (INRA, Evry), the Red Setter TILLING platform has been set up (S. Minoia et al., BMC Res Notes 2010, 3:69).
 5200 DNA samples have been prepared from individual families and 8 fold pooled for the molecular analysis.
-The identification of mutations in target genes are performed using the high sensitive mismatch-specific endonuclease ENDO1 (K. Triques et al., The Plant Journal 2007, 51:116-1125) and the Licor 4300 DNA analyzer.
+The identification of mutations in target genes are performed using the high sensitive mismatch-specific endonuclease ENDO1 (K. Triques et al., The Plant Journal 2007, 51:1116-1125).

-Allelic variants of genes of interest can be searched at the Agrobios's TILLING platform upon request with a gene screening cost fee.
+Allelic variants of genes of interest can be searched at the Agrobios's TILLING platform.